TheJumpCloud/support/scripts/automation/Radius/readme.md

 #### Set Your API Key ID

 Change the variable `$JCAPIKEY` to an [API Key](https://support.jumpcloud.com/s/article/jumpcloud-apis1) from an administrator in your JumpCloud Tenant.
-An administrator API Key with at least [read-only access](https://support.jumpcloud.com/support/s/article/JumpCloud-Roles) is required.
+An administrator API Key with at least [read/write access](https://support.jumpcloud.com/support/s/article/JumpCloud-Roles) is required.

 #### Set Your Organization ID